 The GX800s have more in common with the OLEDs than just HDR formats: they support Dolby Atmos sound-processing technology, so the audio should have a more three-dimensional feel and seem to come from all around you rather than directly from the TV.

-Panasonic's yearly lineup is generally smaller than its rivals' and with four OLED ranges, there isn't much room for LCDs.
+Panasonic's yearly line-up is generally smaller than those of its rivals and, with four OLED ranges, there isn't much room for LCDs.
 The GX800 is the only high-end range, other than the 75-inch GX920, and the GX700s are the only mid-range models.

 They lose the HCX processor and Dolby Vision, but keep one advanced format, HDR10+.
 Dolby Atmos is out, too, so sound quality may suffer.